-Press the LIFT 1 up button under the PAR on the LCD display screen three times and the display will show the current setting of the up speed for both a manual move and an ALL -UP move with a value from 01 to 10.
+Press the LIFT 1 up button under the PAR on the LCD display screen three times and the display will show the current setting of the up speed for an auto move, a manual move and an all-up move with a value from 01 to 10.

 With the value set to 01, the lifts will move very slowly.
 This setting of 01 is useful for adjusting the offset of the valves to get all the lifts to move at the same speed.
 Typically these values are set to 05 for a fairly fast speed.
-The values can be changed by pressing the up and down buttons under the MAN or ALL (fig. 5.39).
+The values can be changed by pressing the up and down buttons under the AUTO, MAN or ALL (fig. 5.39).